William Dalrymple

 About William Dalrymple

-William Dalrymple is one of Britain’s great historians and the bestselling author of the Wolfson Prize-winning White Mughals, The Last Mughal, which won the Duff Cooper Prize, and the Hemingway and Kapuściński award-winning Return of a King.
+William Dalrymple is one of Britain’s most respected historians and the bestselling author of the Wolfson Prize-winning White Mughals, The Last Mughal, which won the Duff Cooper Prize, and the Hemingway and Kapuściński award-winning Return of a King.
 His book The Anarchy was shortlisted for the Duke of Wellington Medal for Military History, the Tata Book of the Year (Non-fiction) and the Historical Writers Association Book Award 2020.
 It was a Finalist for the Cundill Prize for History and won the 2020 Arthur Ross Bronze Medal from the US Council on Foreign Relations.

 A frequent broadcaster, William has written and presented three television series, one of which won the Grierson Award for Best Documentary Series at BAFTA.
 He has also won the Thomas Cook Travel Book Award, The Sunday Times Young British Writer of the Year Award, the Foreign Correspondent of the Year at the FPA Media Awards, and been awarded five honorary doctorates.

-William's latest book is The Golden Road: How India Transformed the World (2024), available now from Bloomsbury Publishing.
+William's latest book is The Golden Road: How India Transformed the World (2024), available from Bloomsbury Publishing.

 He is a fellow of the Royal Society of Literature, the Royal Asiatic Society and the Royal Society of Edinburgh, and has held visiting fellowships at Princeton, Brown and Oxford.
 He writes regularly for the New York Review of Books, the New Yorker, and the Guardian.